 It’s not uncommon for a dog to come to us and require a pill or two during the day - these are no problem and, of course, we don’t charge for that.
 However, there are times when a dog requires more than a pill, for example, a shot or several shots over the course of a boarding stay.
 For medical services like that, we charge a fee for each shot we administer.
 The reason for this fee is to ensure that the appropriate staff members with the right experience can be on hand to provide the proper care.

 We try to make our hours convenient for our customers.
 The hours for this business were set long before we took it over.
-Right after we reopened with limited hours last year after the COVID shutdown, we sent a survey to our customers to make sure that we were on the right track with the hours as they had been for years.
+Right after we reopened with limited hours in 2020 after the COVID shutdown, we sent a survey to our customers to make sure that we were on the right track with the hours as they had been for years.
 What we learned is that our weekday hours met the needs of the vast majority of our customers (6:30 a.m. - 7:00 p.m.) but we also learned that adjusting our weekend hours would be more helpful, too.
 So, we changed our Saturday hours and added Sunday hours in response.
 We’re open on the weekends from 9:00 a.m. until 4:00 p.m.

 Sometimes, however, the need arises for a customer to drop off their dog before we open.
 We can accommodate an early drop-off one hour prior to opening, however, at that time of the morning, we only have our overnight staff on hand which is usually one person (depending on the number of boarding dogs) and at that time, they’re feeding the dogs breakfast so having additional staff on hand necessitates an early drop-off fee.